-- 1. Support CEQA reform to accelerate projects. - 2.
-Promote a regulatory environment that allows and encourages special districts and municipalities to achieve local, state and national water conservation and environmental goals. - 3.
-Support adequate funding for regulatory agencies to ensure proper levels of service and reduce the cost of inflation due to regulatory delay. - 4.
-Support changing certification requirements for water treatment operators who work at recycled water facilities. - 5.
-Support legislative efforts that allow an applicant to conduct environmental review only under CEQA when both federal and state approval is required for public projects in California. - 6.
-Support efforts to reduce the impacts of including "the banks" in the definition of "Waters of the State."
+1. Support CEQA reform to accelerate projects.

+2. Promote a regulatory environment that allows and encourages special districts and municipalities to achieve local, state and national water conservation and environmental goals.

+3. Support adequate funding for regulatory agencies to ensure proper levels of service and reduce the cost of inflation due to regulatory delay.

+4. Support changing certification requirements for water treatment operators who work at recycled water facilities.

+5. Support legislative efforts that allow an applicant to conduct environmental review only under CEQA when both federal and state approval is required for public projects in California.

+6. Support state regulatory changes that consider compensatory mitigation required by other state and federal agencies to avoid mitigating twice for the same impacts to riparian habitat.